braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/in-app_messages_in_canvas.md

 Navigate to the **Send Settings** of the Canvas section to prioritize in-app messages from a Canvas against in-app messages from other Canvases and campaigns.

-By default, Canvas step priority is set to medium, with the most recently created steps having the highest relative priority.
+By default, Canvas component priority is set to medium, with the most recently created steps having the highest relative priority.
 Canvas and campaign-level priorities also default to medium, with the highest relative priority defaulting to the most recently created items.

 ![]({% image_buster /assets/img_archive/canvas_priority.png %}){: style="max-width:70%"}